abrantesarthur/chickadee/psets/pset2answers.md

 ##### Performance

 - I added a `list_links children_links_` and a `children_` list to each `struct proc`.
 The former allows a process to be added as a child of another process.
-The latter allows a process to keep track of its children.
-This way, when a process is exiting, it can reparent its children in `O(C)` time, where `C` is its number of children, by iterating over `children_n`
+The latter allows a process to keep track of its own children.
+This way, when a process is exiting, it can reparent its children in `O(C)` time, where `C` is its number of children, by iterating over `children_`

 ##### Synchronization invariantes